Anna Faris: Career

-Early acting credits (1986–1999)
+1986–1999: Early acting credits

 Encouraged by her parents to pursue acting when she was young, Faris gave her first professional performance at age nine in a three-month run of Arthur Miller's play Danger: Memory! at the Seattle Repertory Theater.
 She made US$250 for the role, which was "huge" for her at the time.
 "I felt like I was rolling in the dough," she recalled.
 She went on to play Scout in a production of To Kill a Mockingbird at the Village Theatre in Issaquah, Washington, the title character in Heidi, and Rebecca in Our Town.
 Her theater credits during that period included productions of Rain, Some Fish, No Elephants, and Life Under Water.

 While in high school, Faris appeared in a television commercial for a frozen yogurt brand and in a training video for Red Robin.
 On the latter, she said in May 2012: "I play, like, the perfect hostess.
 And I think they still use it."
 While in college at the University of Washington in 1996, Faris appeared in the MSN Preview, an interactive CD-ROM promotional video for Microsoft's MSN 2.0 online service filmed at the Paramount Theatre in Seattle, as the presenter of Channel 5, a "hip and edgy" website for young adults.

 Faris played brief roles in the made-for-TV film Deception: A Mother's Secret and the independent drama Eden, the latter of which screened at the 1996 Sundance Film Festival.
 Her first major film role came shortly after college, in the independent slasher film Lovers Lane (1999), in which she played an ill-fated cheerleader.
 A B-movie, it received a straight-to-DVD release.
 Critical reception was mixed, but for her part, Faris garnered her first acting reviews by writers; efilmcritic.coms Greg Muskewitz found her the film's "one center of interest".